-Online matchmaking and brokerage events throughout the year allow partners to discuss project ideas and form potential consortia.
-It is mandatory for the Coordinator to inform her/his Innovation Hub Manager for each project proposal to be submitted.
+Matchmaking events organised at the Innovation Hub level or during the EIT RM Expert Forum will allow Project participants to discuss Project ideas and form potential consortia.
+It is mandatory for the Coordinator to inform her/his Innovation Hub Manager for each project Proposal to be submitted.
 The Innovation Hub staff, and the Senior Advisors provide guidance and support in order to: